Can my debt affect the credit rating of those I live with?

 Credit builder credit cards and pre-paid credit cards allow you to build up a decent credit rating slowly over time, as long as you repay your balance in full each month.
 Although the interest associated with these types of card is very high compared with ‘standard’ credit cards, regular repayments demonstrate that you’re more in control of your finances, and are taking steps to improve the overall situation.

 Checking that the information held by the credit reference agencies is correct is also a good idea, and in particular, that any note of default remaining after six years is removed.

 Scotland Debt Solutions can provide more guidance and practical support if you’re struggling with debt.
-We have been successfully helping residents of Scotland to escape debt since 1989, and work from four offices around the country.
+We have been successfully helping residents of Scotland to escape debt since 1989, and work from five offices around the country.
 Call one of the team for a free same-day appointment in complete confidence.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]

 A trust deed is a common debt repayment programme based around a voluntary arrangement made between you, your creditors and a qualified independent trustee who takes control of your debt repayments for a typical period of four years.
 If you’re having difficulty paying your debts and have assets or a regular income, you may qualify […]

 If you have built up debt from gambling, you may be able to write off part or all of the debt via a formal Scottish insolvency route.
 Not all insolvency solutions allow debts to be written off, but you may be eligible for a trust deed if you meet certain criteria, with sequestration also being a possibility […]